AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

-    Figure 6: Floc blanket in the sedimentation tube
+    Figure 6: Floc Blanket in the Sedimentation Tube

 The experiment data of two-stage addition also did not exactly align with the floc model.
 By using the same HA concentration and coagulant dosage, the effluent turbidity was higher than the model result.
 After studying the experiment settings of past research and other subteams, our team realized that we were the only sub-team that premixed the clay and HA to create the synthetic water.
 This observation showed that there was a high possibility that the mechanisms of particle dispersion and surface charge between humic acid and clay had impacted the results.

 ![datalog](/image/100NTU.png)

-    Figure 7: Floc Model result at 100 NTU
+    Figure 7: Floc Model Result at 100 NTU

-### Impact of surface charge
+### Impact of Surface Charge
 Due to the limited number of ProCoDA box ports, our group had to premix the clay and humic acid before pumping them into the contact chamber.
 The premix had the potential to have the following effects on our results.
 First, if clay particles were covered by humic acid when stirred in the stock tank, then the suspended particles should be easier to remove than usual, because more of the HA would attach to clay and the  decrease the number of HA particles.
 However, according to our observation, a premixed suspension of clay and humic acid was harder to remove than a pure clay suspension.
 Therefore, a second hypothesis was raised.
 As both clay and HA are negatively charged, due the prior mixing, the charge density of clay particles increased after being attached to humic acid.
 This meant that the clay particles became more repulsive to each other.
 Thus, the clay particles were more dispersed and the surface area of clay particles was increased, the suspension became harder to be removed by flocculation.
 In consequence, this suggested that the premixed suspension with humic acid did require more coagulant than a suspension with only clay.

 Following this notable observation, we generated data with different humic acid concentration was compared in Figure 8.
 As shown, when there was humic acid in the suspension, the effluent turbidity decreased with a slower rate than normal, meaning that the floc blanket formed more slowly.
 In addition, the lowest effluent turbidity was higher than the suspension without HA.
 These observations supported hypothesis that the premixing of HA and clay made the suspension harder to remove.